-Pertussis, or whooping cough, is an upper respiratory infection caused by the Bordetella pertussis bacteria.
+Pertussis, or whooping cough, is an upper respiratory infection.
+It is caused by the Bordetella pertussis bacteria.
 It is a serious disease that can affect people of any age and cause permanent disability in infants, and even death.

-When an infected person sneezes or coughs, tiny droplets containing the bacteria move through the air, and the disease is easily spread from person to person.
+When an infected person sneezes or coughs, tiny droplets containing the bacteria move through the air.
+The disease is easily spread from person to person.

-Initial symptoms, similar to the common cold, usually develop about a week after exposure to the bacteria.
+Initial symptoms are similar to the common cold.
+In most cases, they develop about a week after exposure to the bacteria.

 Severe episodes of coughing start about 10 to 12 days later.
-In children, the coughing often ends with a "whoop" noise.
-The sound is produced when the patient tries to take a breath.
-The whoop noise is rare in patients under 6 months of age and in adults.
+In infants and young children, the coughing sometimes ends with a "whoop" noise.
+The sound is produced when the person tries to take a breath.
+The whoop noise is rare in infants under 6 months of age and in older children or adults.